Louisiana Lien Waiver Rules

 In Louisiana, once a claimant has the right to file a lien, the claimant is able to waive that right.
 This means that waivers post-work, but pre-payment are acceptable.

-The resources, forms, guides, and frequently asked questions about Louisiana Lien Waivers on this page will help you get it right.
+The information on this page provides resources, forms, and frequently asked questions about Louisiana Lien Waivers to help your construction company get it done correctly.